ViRb3/pi-encrypted-boot-ssh/README.md

 EOF
 ```

-If you are planning to run on a Raspberry Pi 3, the default timeout when waiting for decryption (e.g. 10 seconds) may be too short and you may get a timeout error.
-To work around this, bump the timeout:
+The default timeout when waiting for decryption (10 seconds) may be too short and result in a timeout error.
+To work around this, bump the value:

 ```sh
 sed -i 's/^TIMEOUT=.*/TIMEOUT=100/g' /usr/share/cryptsetup/initramfs/bin/cryptroot-unlock